TheChymera/chymeric_tutorials/source/_posts/2013-10-02-neurogentoo.markdown

 * sci-biology/**mne-python**

+* sci-biology/**pysurfer**

 <!-- more -->

 Which you can conveniently access over the popular and stable [**gentoo-science**](https://github.com/gentoo-science/sci) overlay.
-To enable the overlay I suggest you follow the “Manually setting overlay locations” instructions from the [Gentoo overlay guide](http://wiki.gentoo.org/wiki/Overlay).
+To enable the overlay we suggest you follow the “Manually setting overlay locations” instructions from the [Gentoo overlay guide](http://wiki.gentoo.org/wiki/Overlay).
 In short, the procedure is:

   1. Add ```PORTDIR_OVERLAY="/usr/local/portage/sci"``` (or whatever directory you prefer) to your ```/etc/portage/make.conf``` file.